cscart/docs/en/user_guide/look_and_feel/documents/enable_document_editor.rst

 .. important::

     Once you do this, the settings that concern email notifications will disappear from **Administration → Statuses → Order statuses**.
-You’ll be able to manage email notifications about order status changes under **Design → Email templates**.
+You’ll be able to manage email notifications about order status changes under **Administration → Notifications**.

 .. image:: img/template_mode.png
     :align: center